mariadb-corporation/mariadb-connector-python/docs/_sources/pooling.rst.txt

 - pool_name: The name of the pool, if not specified |MCP| will raise an exception.
 - pool_size: The size of the pool, if not specified a default of 5 will be set.
 - pool_reset_session: If set to True, the connection will be resetted before returned to the pool
+.. versionadded:: 1.1.0
+- pool_invalidation_interval: specifies the validation interval in milliseconds after which the status of a connection requested from the pool is checked.
+The default values is 500 milliseconds, a value of 0 means that the status will always be checked.

 2. Connection parameters